idilsulo/idilsulo.github.io/about.md

 ![Profile Image]({{ site.picture }})

 <p>
-I'm İdil, a master's student in Informatics department at <a href="https://www.tum.de/en/">Technical University of Munich</a> with an emphasis on Deep Learning and Computer Vision.
+I'm İdil, a master's student in Informatics department at <a href="https://www.tum.de/en/" target="_blank" style="text-decoration: none">Technical University of Munich</a> with an emphasis on Deep Learning and Computer Vision.
 I did my bachelor's degree in Computer Engineering at Middle East Technical University in Ankara, Turkey.
 </p>
 <p>
-  I'm currently working part-time as a Data Scientist at a company named <a href="https://unetiq.com/">Unetiq</a>.
+  I'm currently working part-time as a Data Scientist at a company named <a href="https://unetiq.com/" target="_blank" style="text-decoration: none">Unetiq</a>.

 </p>
 <!--